James Bonwick: Early life

 Bonwick was born Lingfield, Surrey, England, the eldest son of James Bonwick, carpenter, and his second wife Mary Ann née Preston.
 James Bonwick, the elder, was a man of some mechanical ability, but he suffered from ill health, and his children were brought up in poor circumstances.
 His eldest son was educated at the Borough Road school, Southwark, and at 17 years of age began teaching at a school at Hemel Hempstead and similar positions followed at Bexley and Liverpool.
-In April 1840 he married Esther Ann Beddow, the daughter of a Baptist clergyman, and in the following year obtained a position at the Normal School, Hobart, Tasmania.
+In April 1840 he married Esther Ann Beddow, the daughter of a Baptist clergyman, and in the following year obtained a position at the Normal School, Hobart, Van Diemen's Land.

 Career in Australia

 Teacher

 Bonwick and his wife arrived at Hobart on 10 October 1841.
 He was a successful teacher in Hobart for eight years and published the first of his many school books Geography for the Use of Australian Youth in 1845.
 He went to Adelaide in 1850, and opened a private school.
 In 1852 made his way to the Victorian gold diggings after finding himself in debt.
 He did not find much gold, but his health benefited.
 He then went to Melbourne where he published The Australian Gold-Diggers' Monthly Magazine from October 1852 until its final edition in May 1853.
 In 1852 he also published "Notes of a gold digger: and gold digger's guide".
 He then established a successful boarding school at Kew now a suburb of Melbourne.
 He had already published several school books and pamphlets, when in 1856 he published his Discovery and Settlement of Port Phillip, the first of his historical works.
 About this time he joined the Victorian government service as an inspector of denominational schools, and in 1857 made a tour of inspection through the western district of Victoria.
 He then made Ballarat his centre and worked there for about four years.
+He was a disciple of the Swiss educational reformer Philipp Emanuel von Fellenberg.
 During his journeys he suffered from sunstroke and a coaching accident, and became so ill that he had to retire from the service.
 He was given 18 months' leave of absence, but was unable to continue this work.
 His head had been injured in the accident.
 He was never able to ride a horse again, and he was always liable to have an attack of giddiness.
 He visited England in 1860 and then returned to Melbourne in July 1862 and opened a school in the suburb of St Kilda, which became very prosperous.
 He paid another visit to England with his wife, leaving the school in the hands of a son and a friend of his.
 They, however, mismanaged the school, and Bonwick was compelled to return and put things in order again.
 He was doing much writing, and in the ensuing years travelled in various parts of Australia, New Zealand and Europe.